AdobeDocs/workfront.en/help/quicksilver/scenario-planner/import-projects-to-plans.md

 feature: Workfront Scenario Planner
 exl-id: 20429bb1-c158-433b-9790-325cd577248e
 ---
-# Import projects to plans in the Scenario Planner
+# Import projects to plans in the [!DNL Scenario Planner]

 You can import existing projects into a plan.
 The imported projects are converted to initiatives and you can manage them within the plan as you would manage a new initiative.
 The original project remains linked to the new initiative.